 - 300 g powdered icing sugar (confectioners)

-- 2 tsp Schwartz black peppercorns (freshly finely ground)
+- 2 teaspoon Schwartz black peppercorns (freshly finely ground)

 To assemble (optional)